logtail/logtail-js/example-project/README.md

   transports: [new LogtailTransport(logtail)],
 });

-// Log as normal in Winston - your logs will sync with Logtail.com! logger.log({
+// Log as normal in Winston - your logs will sync with Better Stack! logger.log({
   level: "info", // <-- will use Logtail's `info` log level,
   message: "Some message", // <-- will also be passed to Logtail });
 ```

-*Don't forget to replace with your actual source token which you can find by going to logtail.com -> sources -> edit.*
+*Don't forget to replace with your actual source token which you can find by going to logs.betterstack.com -> sources -> edit.*

 ## Bunyan